RoyCCWang/PublicationDatasets.jl/README.md

 To find the composite type associated with a data set, called a *trait* here, use `findtrait(DOI)`, where `DOI` is the DOI of the target data set, stored as a `String`.

-Use `getalltraits()` to get all possible traits, You can then check each of their `DOI` fields to get the DOI for all the data sets referenced in this package.
+Use `getalltraits()` to get all possible traits.
+You can then check each of their `DOI` fields to get the DOI for all the data sets referenced in this package.

 See `\examples/demo.jl` for an example.